A designer straw handbag is a summer staple that adds a big dose of elegance to your linen dresses and beach cover-ups.

-Dip a white cotton rag or old T-shirt into the suds.
+Dip a White Cotton Rag or Old T-shirt into the Suds

 Wring the water out of the cloth, until the soft material is damp to the touch.
 If the cloth is dripping wet, the straw purse will soak up the excess water and create a permanent stain.

-Lay the designer handbag on its side or at a 45-degree angle.
+Lay the Designer Handbag on its Side or at a 45-degree Angle

 Wipe gently and in the direction of the straw purse’s weave; do not attempt to wipe against the grain of the straw handbag.
 Doing so may cause damage to the straw fibers.